ShpakovNikita/Luch/README.md

 * Area lights
 * Keyframe Animations
 * Skeletal Animations
-* Shader reloading
+* Shader hot-reload

 ## Compiling and Running

-Generate a project (with commands that are listed below) and then open it in Xcode and run
+Generate a project (with commands that are listed below) and then open it in Xcode and run.
+Don't forget to pull lfs files.

 ### macOS